abra-code/replay/README.md

-                         Supports Xcode .xcfilelist with ${VAR}/$(VAR) -O, --output-list=FILE Read output paths from FILE (repeatable) Supports Xcode .xcfilelist with ${VAR}/$(VAR) -E, --env-list=FILE    Fingerprint env vars listed in FILE (repeatable) Each line is expanded (${VAR}/$(VAR)) and the result is included in the input fingerprint.
+                         Supports Xcode .xcfilelist with ${VAR}/$(VAR) -O, --output-list=FILE Read output paths from FILE (repeatable) Supports Xcode .xcfilelist with ${VAR}/$(VAR) -e, --exclude-input=PATH  Exclude PATH from inputs (repeatable, CLI only, supports ${VAR}/$(VAR)) Three accepted shapes (relative paths resolve against the current directory):
+                           - literal file or dir   : exact match or whole subtree pruned
+                           - glob with '/'         : matched against absolute file paths
+                           - glob without '/'      : gitignore-style, matches basename at any depth Excludes contribute to the task signature.
+A warning is printed if an exclude does not fall under any input root.
+  -E, --env-list=FILE    Fingerprint env vars listed in FILE (repeatable)
+                         Each line is expanded (${VAR}/$(VAR)) and the result is included in the input fingerprint.